 - Mastering pivot tables in Microsoft Excel

-- Data visualization techniques to try in Tableau
+- Data visualisation techniques to try in Tableau

 - Data dictionary walkthrough: What’s in it and why it matters